galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 The peak picking is performed by the usual **XCMS** functions.
 A function has been written in **metaMS** to allow the individual parameters to be passed to the function as a settings list.
 The result is that the whole of the **XCMS** functionality is available, simply by changing the values of some settings, or by adding fields.
  {: .text-justify}
 Whereas the package is not up-to-date since the new version of **XCMS** (3.x).
-This new version brought a lot of new object and transformed the peak picking processus.
-To have the last version of this processus, **metaMS** authorized **to start its function directly with the file containing all peak picking results**.
+This new version brought a lot of new objects and transformed the peak picking process.
+To have the last version of this process, **metaMS** authorized **to start its function directly with the file containing all peak picking results**.
 {: .text-justify}
 Due to this update, **we have already processed the peak picking during the first part** of this tutorial.
 So we can continue it with the file outputted from the peak picking part.
 This also allow us to make a good peak picking without the following step include in **metaMS** functions.
 So it takes less time of processing and we can verify our peaks with this cut between peak picking and the following steps of GC-MS analysis.
 {: .text-justify}